CruzSanchez/TeachingAPIsDemo/README.md

 ## Summary

-This document provides detailed information about the API endpoints defined in the Program.cs file of an ASP.NET Core application.
+This document provides detailed information about the API endpoints defined in this Web API application.
+It is recommended to view this in VS Code if you want color formatting.

-### Get /books
+### <code style="color : green">Get</code> /books

 - **HTTP Method:** GET
 - **Path:** `/books`